flarnie/ghc_2014_notes/weds/newcomers_session.md

 > meeting new people I stay in touch with today"

 At this point they had everyone introduce themselves to the person next to them.
-Since we were all standing and talking, they asked everyone who had another woman on their team to sit down.
+Since we were all standing and talking;

+They asked everyone who had another woman on their team to sit down.

 As we looked at the women who were standing, she thanked those standing for being brave.